stami/stami.github.io/content/blog/2016/3d-printed-bearing-for-coffee-grinder/3d-printed-bearing-for-coffee-grinder.md

 ![Printed bearings](3d-feature.jpg)

+**Update:** Hello from 2024!
+After 7 years the original post has been removed from Reddit.
+[You can download my fixed STL file here](/downloads/hario-lower-bearing.stl).
+My Hario Skerton has not been in daily use for some time now, but the printed bearing has hold up well.

 I am a coffee person.
 I enjoy good coffee and I do things for it.
 Today I 3D printed a bearing for my coffee grinder Hario Skerton in order to produce more consistent grind.

 I have access to my school's printer (MakerFarm 6" Prusa i3).
 I had printed once before this.
 I used [Repetier Host](http://www.repetier.com) with [Slic3r](http://slic3r.org).